Halifax West—Peggy's Cove: Geography

 The district includes the communities of Bedford, the west end of Halifax, and an area that extends to the community of Upper Hammonds Plains in the north, Tantallon in the west and Terence Bay in the south.
 The area is 227.31 km2.

 History

 The electoral district was created in 1976 from Halifax—East Hants riding.
 This riding lost territory to South Shore—St. Margarets as a result of the 2012 federal electoral redistribution.
 Following the 2022 Canadian federal electoral redistribution, the riding gained the Fairmount area from Halifax and the Chebucto Peninsula from South Shore—St. Margarets and lost the Bedford, Hammonds Plains and Lucasville areas to Sackville—Bedford—Preston.
 These changes came into effect at the calling of the 2025 Canadian federal election.

+The riding's name changed to Halifax West—Peggy's Cove (Halifax-Ouest—Peggy's Cove) in 2026 as part of Bill C-25 of the 45th Canadian Parliament.

 Members of Parliament

 This riding has elected the following members of Parliament: